openlawteam/tribute-ui/README.md

 cd fs-repo-migrations
 ./fs-repo-migrations -to 7 --revert-ok
 ```

-Downgrade to repo migration 7!!
-Useful https://github.com/ipfs/fs-repo-migrations/issues/120
+### Start IPFS

+After re/installing IPFS and its repo, start the service by running `ipfs init` followed by `ipfs daemon`

+### Start the PostgreSQL database

+Install PostgreSQL and run `initdb -D .postgres` followed by `pg_ctl -D .postgres -l logfile start` and `createdb graph-node`

 ### Start the graph-node

-Make sure you have cargo installed, if not following the instructions here to install it https://doc.rust-lang.org/cargo/getting-started/installation.html
+Make sure you have cargo installed, if not follow the instructions here to install it https://doc.rust-lang.org/cargo/getting-started/installation.html

 Then: